chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_maker_ceiling.md

  `spreadAmount=15`, `volatilityTolerance=5`, `tradeAmount=1000`, `maxDataDelaySec=300`, `minTradeDelaySec=0`
 * **Peg stability** - spread amount is set at a level outside of regular historical bounds, but low enough to provide liquidity at the extremes.
 A minimum trade delay equal to the maximum data delay ensures a new Harbinger update must be pushed before each trade.
  `spreadAmount=6`, `volatilityTolerance=3`, `tradeAmount=500`, `maxDataDelaySec=180`, `minTradeDelaySec=180`
 * **Fire sale** - an example of trying to sell tokens very quickly, at a price at least equal to the Harbinger price.
 Note that as spread decreases we decrease the maximum data delay to offset some of the added risk.
-Since we want to fire sale, we allow batch swaps with a trade delay of 0.
+Since the objective is to fire sale, we allow batch swaps with a trade delay of 0.
  `spreadAmount=0`, `volatilityTolerance=3`, `tradeAmount=500`, `maxDataDelaySec=120`, `minTradeDelaySec=0`

 ## Attribution